 It was raining in Khalsar on Monday, September 13, 2011.
 The sky looked murky and the road muddy and slippery enough to lower the frequency of local buses and jeeps.
-And after a 16.5-hour-long back-breaking journey from Manali to Khalsar in a jeep crammed with local passengers, I was standing on the deserted and cold Diskit-Turtok highway at 3:00 PM, waiting for some vehicle to appear and help me reach Turtuk.
+And after a 16.5-hour-long back-breaking journey from Keylong to Khalsar in a jeep crammed with locals, I was standing on the deserted and cold Diskit-Turtok highway at 3:00 PM, waiting for some vehicle to appear and help me reach Turtuk.
 This is not what I had expected when I first thought of planning a journey to the REMOTE HIMALAYAS, all alone!

 Everything went wrong from the beginning.
 From paying almost double the actual fare for the jeep ride to booking a hotel room with no electricity and terrible food.
 Poor planning certainly landed me in a mess.
 And whenever I was out eating in a small restaurant, I thought everyone was watching me or following me.
 I felt like Winston Smith from George Orwell’s 1984.